PedroTL/PedroTL.github.io/_portfolio/portfolio-2.md

 Many fields of science search for answers about criminality; the most famous is sociology, with empirical studies, philosophy, and other areas.
 The main question in the scope of criminology is "how" and "why" people commit crimes.

 The economic contribution comes from Gary Becker, an economist from the University of Chicago.
-In the study Crime and Punishment: An Economic Approach, Becker used a mathematical framework where, assuming rationality, a person would commit an illegal act when considering that the utility of committing such an offense outweighs the utility he could have by using his time in another legal activity.
+In the study Crime and Punishment: An Economic Approach, Becker uses a mathematical framework where, assuming rationality, a person would commit an illegal act when considering that the utility of committing such an offense outweighs the utility he could have by using his time in another legal activity.

 The utilitarian vision brings an ideal to the choice of a rational individual, weighing the risks and possible rewards when choosing a criminal practice.
-The inclusion of socioeconomic variables in mathematical modeling aims to identify the possible determinants that influence the individual's decision.
+The inclusion of socioeconomic variables in mathematical modeling aims to identify the possible determinants that influence an individual's decision.

 Therefore, this work aims to study the economy of crime with a theoretical framework based on Becker's theory (1968), using spatial econometrics modeling and Exploratory Spatial Data Analysis (ESDA) to identify the relationship between the main socioeconomic variables and crime in the southeast region of Brazil.